Is the Mission Lane Visa worth it?

 For example, you may want to try your luck with another Mission Lane card like the Mission Lane Cash Back Visa® Credit Card.
-This card offers 1 percent to 1.5 percent cash back on all qualifying purchases and a $0 to $19 annual fee.
+This card offers an unlimited 1 percent to 1.5 percent cash back on all qualifying purchases and a $0 to $19 annual fee.
 You also might qualify with a credit score as low as 580.

 You tend to carry a balance

 If you don’t pay your credit card balance in full every billing cycle, you won’t be happy with this card’s high 26.99 percent to 29.99 percent variable APR.
 Your best bet would be to find a card with a lower variable APR even if that means choosing a secured card instead.